okothhillary/flexibook-app/README.md

 ## ❝ ❞ Team members Quotes
 * __Samuel Turay:__ _"Take therefore no thought for the morrow: for the morrow shall take thought for the things of itself.
 Sufficient unto the day is the evil thereof."_ (Matthew 6:34)
+* __Ying Zhang:__ _"For unto every one that hath shall be given, and he shall have abundance: but from him that hath not shall be taken away even that which he hath."_ (Matthew 25:29)